sebastiancarlos/manpdf/README.md

 ## Example

-To view the man page for `ls` (in your local machine) in PDF format, run:
+To view the man page for `ls` in PDF format, run:

 ```shell
 manpdf ls
 ```

 You can also pass a man page source file (local or URL).
-To view the man page for `ls` in the latest version of Arch, btw, run:
+Fox example, to view the man page for `ls` in the latest version of Arch, btw, run:

 ```shell
 manpdf https://manned.org/raw/arch/ls.1